NsikanPatrick/NsikanPatrick/README.md

 - 🔭 I’m currently working on **G-TRACK - Debt Recovery Management Solution.** G-Track is a dynamic web application designed to help micro-financial institutions keep track of debtors, debts, payments, etc. in a seamless and efficient manner.
 The project has support for system automation, Role Based Accessibility (RBA), Reminders, and seamless integration into other web applications.

-- 🔭 I’m currently working on **OCTAGON** Octagon is a multi-vendor ecommerce platform for promoting locally made products and giving such products the needed visibility in global markets.
+- 🔭 I’m currently working on **OCTAGON.** Octagon is a multi-vendor ecommerce platform for promoting locally made products and giving such products the needed visibility in global markets.
 Working on this project is a complete tech team of product managers, UI/UX designers, graphic designers, front-end engineers, backend engineers, etc.

 - 🌱 I’m currently learning **React Js**